July 2016 through September 2016

 Board of Governors

-The LSMS Board of Governors met on Wednesday, June 8th at the LSMS offices in Baton Rouge.
+The LSMS Board of Governors met on Wednesday, September 14, 2016 at the LSMS offices in Baton Rouge.
 Below are the agenda items discussed at the meeting.
-If you want to know the specific outcome of a particular agenda item please address that request to your district councilor, the appropriate staff liaison or me.
-Any one of us can and will address your question(s) in a timely manner.
+If you want to know the specific outcome of a particular agenda item, please address your request to your district councilor, the appropriate staff liaison, or me.
+We are open to address your question(s) in a timely manner.

-- Update on the Journal of the LSMS
+- Update on the modernization of the Journal of the LSMS

 - Reports of officers

 LSMS executive staff, including Jeff Williams (EVP/CEO), Jennifer Marusak (VP of Government Affairs) and Wes Hataway (VP of Legal Affairs) were busy over the last three months traveling the state and providing a legislative update to members and non-members on the 2016 Regular Legislative Session, as well as, the two Extraordinary Sessions from February and June.
 Updates were provided in Alexandria to the Rapides Parish Medical Society, Lake Charles to the Calcasieu Parish Medical Society, Monroe to the Ouachita Medical Society, Lacombe to the St. Tammany Parish Medical Society, and New Orleans for the Jefferson Parish and Orleans Parish Medical Societies.

 Federal Legislation (MACRA)